tidwall/gjson/README.md

 ## Validate JSON

 The `Get*` and `Parse*` functions expects that the JSON is well-formed.
-Bad JSON will not panic, but it may return back unexpected results.
+Bad JSON will not panic, but it may return unexpected results.

-If you are consuming JSON from an unpredictable source then you may want to validate prior to using GJSON.
+If you are consuming JSON from an unpredictable source then you may want to validate before using GJSON.

 ```go
 if !gjson.Valid(json) {